calumgrant/SecureRandom/README.md

 # SecureRandom
 `SecureRandom` is a drop-in replacement for `System.Random` that produces unbiased, cryptographically secure random numbers, and unbiased, cryptographically secure shuffles.

-This combines the convenience of `System.Random` with the security of `System.Security.Cryptography.RNGCryptoServiceProvider`.
+This combines the convenience of [System.Random]()https://docs.microsoft.com/en-us/dotnet/api/system.random?view=netstandard-2.0 with the security of [System.Security.Cryptography.RNGCryptoServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rngcryptoserviceprovider?view=netstandard-2.0).

 `SecureRandom` uses a (possibly novel) algorithm for entropy conversion, that reads hardware entropy from `RNGCryptoServiceProvider` (or  some other entropy source), and converts it to a different base, whilst losing a minimum amount of entropy in the process.